Serrated tussock

 - If leaves are dragged between the fingers from tip to base, fine serrations can be felt.

-We don’t want to see this farmers’ scourge get a foothold in Hobart, so please report this weed if you think you have it on your property or see it in your neighbourhood.
+We don't want to see this farmers' scourge get a foothold in Hobart.
+Please report this weed if you think you have it on your property or see it in your neighbourhood.

-You can find more information on how to identify serrated tussock on the Department of Natural Resources and Environment website.
+You can find more information about serrated tussock on the Department of Natural Resources and Environment website.

 You can help control the spread of serrated tussock by: